Is a reverse mortgage only for broke and desperate people? Many people seem to think so, but I respectfully disagree.

 If you owe little to nothing on your home and don’t need the money from a reverse mortgage right now, you’re also a prime candidate.
 In your case, I recommend getting a reverse mortgage immediately and taking the proceeds as a line of credit.

-So, how does the reverse mortgage line of credit work?
-Well, it’s very similar to a traditional home equity line of credit (HELOC), but far better because it requires no mortgage payment as long as you meet your program obligations.
+A reverse mortgage line of credit is similar to a traditional home equity line of credit (HELOC), but far better because it requires no mortgage payment as long as you meet your program obligations.

 Even better, the available credit line grows based on an annual growth rate.
 The growth automatically gives you access to more equity over time.